League joins brief

 When a non-Protestant who wished to teach at the school was informed of the schools’ Protestant-only requirement for teachers, she filed a discrimination charge against Kamehameha with the Equal Employment Opportunity Commission.
 The EEOC rejected the schools’ defense that it was a religious educational institution under Section 702 and, therefore, permitted to discriminate on the basis of religion in its hiring of teachers.
 The EEOC filed suit in federal district court alleging Kamekameka’ s conduct in failing to hire a non-Protestant violated Title VII’s ban on religious discrimination in employment.

 The court disagreed, ruling that Kamehameha was entitled to a religious educational exemption under Section 702.
-The Ninth Circuit Court of Appeals reversed the decision of the district court and held that Section 702 must be narrowly construed, available “only [to] those institutions with extremely close ties to organized religion.”
+The Ninth Circuit Court of Appeals reversed the decision of the district court and held that Section 702 must be narrowly construed, available “only

 Under this ruling, which runs counter to decisions of two other circuit courts which have examined the issue, an organization can claim a religious exemption under Section 702 only if the court determines that the institution is “primarily religious,” but not if the court determines it is “primarily secular.”